 Transfer the droplets to the IR-transparent window.

-To avoid contamination and facilitate the work, a glass rod or a micro syringe is normally used for the transfer.

 Position the droplets on the window in an area corresponding to the beam shape of the IR spectrophotometer.

 Distribute the contaminant over the area of the IR transparent disk covered by the IR beam.

+1 to item 2: To avoid contamination and facilitate the work, a glass rod or a micro syringe is normally used for the transfer.

-This step is also appropriate for contaminants or substances of low surface tension, which tend to concentrate in small spots (e.g. silicones).
+2 to item 4: This step is also appropriate for contaminants or substances of low surface tension, which tend to concentrate in small spots (e.g. silicones).
 Concentration into small spots can lead to a local saturation of the IR signal and thus to a subsequent underestimation of the overall concentration.

 ECSS-Q-ST-70-05_0540024